Table of Contents

 The Burlwood Cellars Extra Dry Sparkling Wine is a $4.99 ALDI wine produced by E & J Gallo, the largest family-owned wine company in the US.
-While this is a five-dollar Bubbly at ALDI, it sells for between $10 and $12 in states that ALDI does not have stores.
+While this is a five-dollar Bubbly at ALDI, it sells for between $10 and $12 in states where ALDI does not have stores.

 This Sparkling wine is sourced from grapes in California and is made with the Charmat Production Method.
 This is a technique to produce Bubbly that was invented in the late 1800s.
-After the wine is fermented the first time, it is blended and transferred to a vast pressurized enclosed vat.
+After the wine is fermented for the first time, it is blended and transferred to a vast pressurized enclosed vat.

 The Burlwood Cellars Extra Dry Sparkling Wine is a non-vintage wine, so the blending can include mixing different grape varietals and wine from other vintages.
 A measure of yeast and sugar is added to the pressurized vat, the pressure is turned on, and in a few weeks to several months, the bubbles are incorporated into the wine.

 Champagne Sparkling wine takes a minimum of 18 months for the second fermentation to add the bubbles correctly.
 The Charmat Method is more efficient, but the Champagne Method is seen as a more superior technique.
 But, when you talk about value-priced Bubbly, how the Bubbles got into your glass is less critical.

 This is an Extra Dry Sparkling wine which indicates that the wine is slightly sweet, and it isn’t apparent; Brut means dry, and extra dry means sweet.
 Since these designations came from France, I think something was lost in the translation.
 It is never a good idea to intentionally confuse your customers.